dlunizg/dlunizg.github.io/labs/lab4EN.md

 ### Task 3

-Implement the generative fine tuning procedure for DBN from the 2nd task.
+Implement the generative fine-tuning procedure for DBN from the 2nd task.
 Use the CD-2 to train the topmost RBM.

 Implementirajte postupak generativnog fine-tuninga na DBN iz 2. zadatka.
 Za treniranje gronjeg RBM-a koristite CD-2.